 6. Ask “Will this scale?” no matter what it is.

 IT’s important to find out whether things will scale no matter what it is you’re discussing.
 No one even really knows what that means, but’s a good catchall question that generally applies and drives engineers nuts.

 Whenever someone gets up from the table and walks around, don’t you immediately respect him?
 I know I do.
 It takes a lot of guts, but once you do it, you immediately look smart.
 Walk around.
 Go to the corner and lean against the wall.
 Take a deep, contemplative sigh.
 Trust me, everyone will be shitting their pants wondering what you’re thinking.
 If only they knew (bacon).

 “Sorry, could you go back a slide?”
 They’re the seven words no presenter wants to hear.
 IT doesn’t matter where in the presentation you shout this out; it’ll immediately make you look like you’re paying closer attention than everyone else is, because clearly they missed the thing that you’re about to brilliantly point out.
 Don’t have anything to point out?
 Just stare silently for several seconds, then say, “OK, let’s move on.”

 8. Ask the presenter to go back a slide.

 9. Step Out for a Very Important Phone Call

 10. Make fun of yourself.

 If someone asks what you think and you honestly didn’t hear a single word anyone said for the last hour, just say, “I honestly didn’t hear a single word anyone said for the last hour.”
 People love self-deprecating humor.
-Say things like, “Maybe we can just use the lawyers from my divorce,” or “God, I wish I was dead.”
+Say things like, “Maybe we can just use the lawyers from my divorce, or one of my top car accident lawyers” or “God, I wish I was dead.”
 They’ll laugh , value your honesty, consider contacting HR, but most importantly, think you’re the smartest-looking person in the room.